Gene1968/OS-IAR-perms/README.md

 ### Recommended/easiest workflow (Windows):

-#1 Make sure you have a subfolder of your Opensim/OSG bin folder where you'd like to work with IAR files.
+1. Make sure you have a subfolder of your Opensim/OSG bin folder where you'd like to work with IAR files.
 It really helps avoid confusion now, and also to ignore at sim update time.  eg: bin/_myIARediting but it can be anything
-#2 Put these scripts either on your command path (to be available globally in the future), or just directly in that IAR folder if you prefer
+2. Put these scripts either on your command path (to be available globally in the future), or just directly in that IAR folder if you prefer.
+Update - I moved mind to my commands path folder, and found I still need a copy of the PY file here in my editing folder for now.
+Should try to improve this later.
-#3 In-world make an inventory folder to hold a few NM, NC and/or NT items you want to convert.  eg. /temp-convert directly under Inventory
+3. In-world make an inventory folder to hold a few NM, NC and/or NT items you want to convert.  eg. /temp-convert directly under Inventory
-#4 Make another inventory folder to restore the fixes to.
+4. Make another inventory folder to restore the fixes to.
 Could be /_Restored or /_Import but either way it's helpful once you start doing a bunch of batches of these and you want to compare/test them before deleting originals
-#5 Copy or move some NM, NC and/or NT items into /_temp-convert.
-Did you know you can filter with any combination of "(no copy) (no modify) (no transfer)" to locate them? :)
+5. Copy or move some NC, NM and/or NT items into your folder eg: /_temp-convert.
+Did you know you can any combination of `(no copy) (no modify) (no transfer)` in your search bar to filter/locate them?
+Very helpful! :)
-#6 Save your folder to an IAR, eg: `save iar [Firstname Lastname] /temp-convert [yourpassword] _myIARediting/temp-convert.iar` (or whatever folder and name you like, but you'll need it again)
+6. Save your folder to an IAR, eg: `save iar [Firstname Lastname] /temp-convert [yourpassword] _myIARediting/temp-convert.iar` (or whatever folder and filename you like, but you'll need to remember it)
-#7 In your second CMD/Terminal tab, you should go to wherever you saved or moved that IAR, eg:
+7. In your second CMD/Terminal tab, you should go to wherever you saved or moved that IAR, eg:
 `cd C:\[path to your OSgrid bin]\_myIARediting`
-#8  you can:  `fix_iar temp-convert` - or whatever you named it.
+8. you can:  `fix_iar temp-convert` - or whatever you named your file.
 The .IAR file extension is optional.
 (If you're on Linux you can probably script the tar x, py and tar c commands the same way I did in the Windows bat.
 We should add that to the repo!)
-#9 If you like the output and it shows some modified files, you can now load the new IAR back to the grid, like:  `load iar [Firstname Lastname] _Restored [yourpassword] _myIARediting/temp-convert_fixed.iar`
+9. If you like the output and it shows some modified files, you can now load the new IAR back to the grid, like:  `load iar [Firstname Lastname] _Restored [yourpassword] _myIARediting/temp-convert_fixed.iar`

 And that's it, now you can try out your items.
-Many will be proper full perm, but I've also found many difficult-to-convert items which *show* as full perm in inventory, but then get much harder to work with once you rezz them.
-I'm guessing this might be some change where more perms are stored on the asset server side(?)
-In these cases you can at least now rename them in inventory and copy them, before they revert on rezz sadface.
-I also noticed that wearing them from inv reverts them, so make a copy and then wear the copy.
-I like to mark trouble ones as "FMP" for full/mixed/perms, reminding me they look full but probably have NextOwner issues at the very least.
+Many will be proper full perm, but I've also found many difficult-to-convert items which __*show*__ as full perm in inventory, but then get much harder to work with once you rezz them.
+I'm guessing this might be due to more perms being stored on the asset server side(?)
+In these cases they're still improved since you can now rename them in inventory AND copy them, before they revert on rezz sadface.
+I also noticed that wearing them from inv reverts some of them, so make a copy and then wear the copy.
+I like to mark troubly ones as "FMP" for full/mixed/perms, reminding me they look full but probably have NextOwner issues or rezz issues at the very least.

 The nice thing is you can rapidly repeat steps 5-8 all you want and get a rhythm going, since both IARs would just get overwritten if you simply use the up arrow in each console to reuse both filenames.
 I find no point in keeping any of the IARs since I already back up my organized folders, but you might save them as a way to "copy no copy" but basically that's any IAR.